ErikliPizza/fifaholic-windows-client/README.md

 # fifaholic-windows-client
 this is the windows client for fifaholic web project.
-Press one button, create your match, included with statistics.
+Press one button, create your game record, included with statistics.

 # Usage
 Treat this informations as if two projects were under one roof, as <a href="https://github.com/ErikliPizza/fifaholic">fifaholic</a> and current repo.